jens-limbach/SSv2-extensibility-workshop/README.md

 - i.e.: You can just prompt something like:
   >Create a website that shows a sample SWOT analysis for a large company from an account managers perspective.
 Also add a list of goals to be achieved with this account in the future.
 Add matching Unicode icons to the different goals."

-19. **Deploy Updated Website:**
+10. **Deploy Updated Website:**
 - Execute `cf push` again to update your website on BTP.
 Then test again with the provided link.

 ## Part 2: Deploying a Microservice with Cloud Functions

-Now that you know how to deploy applications to the BTP Cloud Foundry environment, follow these steps to create microservices:
+Now that you know how to deploy applications to the BTP Cloud Foundry environment, follow these steps to create microservices with two cloud functions.
+- The first cloud function will have "custom business logic" which can be called via an autoflow on save
+- The second cloud function will contain the data stream necessary to feed the "custom key metrics" on the account overview

 1. **Edit Your Manifest File:**
 - Open the "btp-microservice" folder and edit the "manifest.yaml" file with your initials.